* DATA STRUCTURE APTITUDE *

 database procedures that are also written in PL/SQL.

-88. Name two utilities that Oracle provides, which are
+88. Name two utilities that Oracle

 use for backup and recovery.